Event-based MILP models for ride pooling applications: Numerical Experiments

-In Tables~\ref{tab:ce}, \ref{tab:cerce} and \ref{tab:emaxcemax} the results are summarized.
+In Tables~\ref{tab:cr}, \ref{tab:crrcr} and \ref{tab:rmaxcrmax} the results are summarized.
 All figures reported are average values over five instances $Q3.n.m$, $m\in \{1,\ldots,5\}$ and $Q6.n.m$, $m\in \{1,\ldots,5\}$, respectively.
-The tables contain information about the total routing costs, the total excess ride time (and where applicable the maximum excess ride time and the percentage of answered requests) for each number of user requests $n\in\{10,15,20,25,30,35,40\}$ of the instance sets $Q3$ and $Q6$.
-Furthermore, the relative gap, the CPU time returned by CPLEX and the CPU time including the set up time in JULIA is reported.
+The tables contain information about the total routing costs, the total regret (and where applicable the maximum regret and the percentage of answered requests) for each number of user requests $n\in\{20,30,40,60,80,100\}$ of the instance sets $Q3$ and $Q6$.
+Furthermore, the relative gap and the CPU time returned by CPLEX are reported.
 If no relative gap is shown, all instances have been solved to optimality.